Karla-QD/Cybersecurity-basic-projects/README.md

 # Cybersecurity-basic-projects
-As a practice to gain more experience related to cybersecurity, I did some basic and interesting projects like port scanning, strong passwords, and dictionary attack simulation.
+As a practice to gain more experience related to cybersecurity, I did some basic and interesting projects such as port scanning, strong passwords, and dictionary attack simulation.
 Using Python and some libraries.